 - Resetting: Returning values to a predefined state and losing all changes

-Use the following information to decide how to incorporate support for deleting information in your app:
+Use the criteria below to determine how you should support deleting information in your app:

 Don't ask users to confirm deletion.

 Implementation of the delete function